BasilJ-S/value-based-rl-bench/README.md

 ## Note

-This implementation includes some starter code as part of a course assignment (COMP579 (McGill University, A3)).
+This implementation includes some starter code as part of a course assignment (COMP579 A3, McGill University).